peteroupc/peteroupc.github.io/randmisc.md

 > **Note:** An important property for use in statistical estimation is _identifiability_.
 A family of distributions is _identifiable_ if it has the property that if two parameter vectors (_&theta;_<sub>1</sub> and _&theta;_<sub>2</sub>) determine the same distribution, then _&theta;_<sub>1</sub> must equal _&theta;_<sub>2</sub>.

+Although many statistical distributions (especially single-variable ones) tend to be presented in research papers nowadays, they don't end up in a serious application.
+Thus, no distribution introduced in 2023 or later will be mentioned in this article unless it is cited in a paper that&mdash;

+- is not mainly about new properties of the distribution,
+- does not itself present a new statistical distribution, and
+- uses the distribution in a nontrivial application (much more than distribution fitting or a simulation study).

 <a id=Certain_Distributions></a>

 ## Certain Distributions